cardano-foundation/CIPs/CIP-0123/README.md

 Depending on the cause of the issue and its severity, alternative remediations might be possible.

-Scenario 3.1: if some existing node versions were able to process the block, but others were not, then the chain would continue to grow at a lower chain density.
+**Scenario 3.1**: if some existing node versions were able to process the block, but others were not, then the chain would continue to grow at a lower chain density.
 SPOs would be encouraged to upgrade (or downgrade) to a suitable node version.
 The chain density would then gradually recover to its normal level.

-Scenario 3.2: if no node version was able to process the block and a gap of less than *3k/f* slots existed, then the chain could be rolled back immediately before the bad block was created, and nodes restarted.
+**Scenario 3.2**: if no node version was able to process the block and a gap of less than *3k/f* slots existed, then the chain could be rolled back immediately before the bad block was created, and nodes restarted.
 The chain would then grow as normal, with a small gap around the bad block.